• Skip to primary navigation

 Instructions

-• Rinse the cherries well and set aside 15 cherries for the top of the cake.
+• Rinse the cherries well.
+Set aside 15 cherries for the top of the cake.

 • Pit and quarter the rest of the cherries.
 If you have a cherry pitter then this will be a much quicker task.
 If not, you can use a small paring knife to cut around the cherry, split it in half and remove the pit with your fingers.

-• Take the remaining 15 cherries and pit and halve them, set them apart from the quartered cherries.
+• Take the 15 cherries you set aside and pit and halve them.
+Keep them apart from the quartered cherries.

 • In a small bowl, whisk together flour, almond meal, baking powder and salt.
 Set aside.